danielrosendo/academy/docs/migration.md

 ## Academy v0.3

+### Handles are now free from exchange clients

+Previously RemoteHandle was bound to a specific [`ExchangeClient`][academy.exchange.ExchangeClient].
+This client was used for sending messages and receiving responses.
+When starting an agent, the handle had to be bound to a client by searching for all handles in the agent.
+Now the RemoteHandle determines the ExchangeClient from a ContextVariable `exchange_context`.
+This ContextVariable is set when running an agent, or when using the [`Manager`][academy.manager.Manager] or the `ExchangeClient` as context managers.
+Using a `Manager` or `ExchangeClient` not as a context manager is highly discouraged.
+In these cases, `exchange=<exchange_client>` can be passed when creating the handle to set the default exchange when there is no context manager.
+In very specific cases, `ignore_context=True` can be used to create a handle that will send and listen on an exchange different from the current context.
+This only applies if you were creating handles manually, or using the `ExchangeClient.get_handle` method.
+The interface to handles using the `Manager` is the same.

 ### Handle actions are blocking by default

 Previously, invoking an action on a [`Handle`][academy.handle.Handle.action] returned a [`Future`][asyncio.Future] to the result.